gyuhyeong02/final-project/README.md

 * **weights** : {‘uniform’, ‘distance’}, callable or None, default=’uniform’

   Since there are 4 labels, 'distance' would be better for multiclass classifying.
+  When you use 'distance', closer neighbors of a query point will have a greater influence than neighbors which are further away.

 * **p** : int, default=2

    Since I modified the value of 'p' with 1, it uses the 'manhattan distance'.
+   When you use 'manhattan distance', the distance between two points is the sum of the absolute differences of their Cartesian coordinates.

 * **n_jobs** : int, default=None